scoconno/scoconno.github.io/self/causation/notes.md

 ## Conclusion

 We are in a bind!
 Mental causation seems common place; surely our minds are able to affect our bodies.
 That is very difficult to deny.
-But, if our mental states are numerically distinct from our brain states, it is very difficult to explain how the mental could interact with the physical.
+But if our mental states are numerically distinct from our brain states, it is very difficult to explain how the mental could interact with the physical.
 On the one hand, this seems very good support for the mind-brain identity theory.
 But we have also discussed the problems for this view.
 It seems we either must accept the flaws in that theory or face the daunting possibility that mental causation is impossible.
 Neither option is a pleasing one.
-Our next module might offer a solution.